platformsh/platformsh-docs/src/administration/data-retention.md

 ## Enterprise backups

-Platform.sh takes a backup of Platform.sh Enterprise environments ever 6 hours.
+Platform.sh takes a backup of Platform.sh Enterprise environments every 6 hours.
 These snapshots are retained for _2 weeks_.

 ## Tombstone backups

 When a project is deleted Platform.sh takes a final snapshot of active environments as well as the Git repository holding user code.
 This final snapshot is to allow Platform.sh to recover a recently-deleted project in case of accident.

-These "tombstone" backups are retained for X days.
+These "tombstone" backups are retained for 7 days.